-Step 1: Activate the exam on MyAP – Students choosing to take the exams must log into heir AP® Exam Groups on the MyAP Site at https://myap.collegeboard.org to activate the exam and complete the registration process.
+Step 1: Activate the exam on MyAP – Students choosing to take the exams must log into heir AP® Class on the MyAP Site at https://myap.collegeboard.org to activate the exam and complete the registration process.
 To access the site, create or use a College Board Profile.
-Students will receive a Join Code to enable joining the AP® Exam Group from their Volcano Vista AP® Course teachers.
-Students must join the AP® Exam group on MyAP and indicate their exam decision/commitment on that site no later than November 8 to complete their order.
+Students will receive a Join Code to enable joining the AP® Class from their Volcano Vista AP® Course teachers.
+Students must join the AP® Class on MyAP and activate their exam by October 30, 2020 to complete their order.

-Step 2: Submit exam deposit – Students choosing to take the exams must submit a $40 non-refundable exam deposit by Nov 8, 2019.
-Click on the link below and complete the online deposit form.
-You can submit the deposit using either a credit/debit card OR mail-in a check or money order.
+Step 2: Submit exam fees – Students choosing to take the exams must submit the $95 exam fee by October 30, 2020.
+Click on the link below and complete the online payment form.
+You can submit the payment using either a credit/debit card OR mail-in a check or money order.
 Instructions are included at the end of the form based on the payment option that you choose.

 Failure to complete the Join/Activation Step on MyAP will mean that the school coordinator cannot submit your exam order.
 Fees will automatically be refunded and no exam ordered.